 - Governance processes are transparent and well run

-- There is scope, and a desire, from the Board to develop further.
+- There is scope, and a desire, from the Board to develop further

 In addition, the evaluation highlighted:

-- Greater Board visibility and interaction with the leadership team was to be encouraged and developed further.
+- Greater Board visibility and interaction with the wider workforce will be encouraged and developed further

 The duties to avoid potential conflicts and to disclose such situations for authorisation by the Board are the personal responsibility of each Director.
 All Directors are required to ensure that they keep these duties under review and to inform the Group Company Secretary of any change in their respective positions.